Setting Up Your Environment

 bash scripts/bash/build.sh

-This runs quarto render and writes the output to docs/.
+This runs quarto render and outputs to docs/.

 #| label: 01-open-mac